 - Alternative interpretations and linguistic notes

 This new commentary will greatly invigorate Bible study by applying Rabbi Steinsaltz’s unique and humane outlook, sterling intellect and clear, relatable analysis to the Jewish Bible.
+Rabbi Steinsaltz is perhaps the only living religious thinker who is admired and accepted across the religious spectrum.
 Not since Rashi, a millennium ago, has one scholar composed both an elucidation of the Talmud and of the Tanakh.
+Rabbi Steinsaltz is the first person to have translated and elucidated the entire Jewish canon.
+His 60+ books on Torah, Jewish mysticism, philosophy and theology have been published in a dozen languages.